Law of Vatican City

 The law of Vatican City State consists of many forms, the most important of which is the canon law of the Catholic Church.
 The organs of state are governed by the Fundamental Law of Vatican City State.
 The Code of Penal Procedure governs tribunals and the Lateran Treaty governs relations with the Italian Republic.

 Canon law

 The canon law of the Catholic Church is supreme in the civil legal system of Vatican City State.
 The Supreme Tribunal of the Apostolic Signatura, a dicastery of the Roman Curia and the highest canonical tribunal, is also the final court of cassation in the civil legal system of Vatican City State.
 Its competence includes appeals concerning legal procedure and judicial competence.
 According to a 2008 law issued by Pope Benedict XVI, the civil legal system of Vatican City State recognizes canon law as its first source of norms and first principle of interpretation.
 Pope Francis has stated that principles of canon law are essential to the interpretation and application of the laws of Vatican City State.

 Fundamental Law

+The Fundamental Law of Vatican City State governs the civil government of Vatican City State.